AraiKensuke/FitSpectrum/README.md

 It also shows another complimentary approach called AR decomposition, where time-domain signal is fitted using an AR(p) with a specified structure consisting of R non-oscillatory
 AR(1) roots and C oscillatory AR(2) roots.

+Take open the Colab notebook to look at the data and fit it.